Meet Our Governing Body

 I am passionate about our school, it is an amazing place that provides a really brilliant environment for our youngsters to start their educational lives and I am fully committed, as are the rest of the governors, to making sure the staff and pupils are fully supported every step of the way.
 I look forward to seeing you around the school sometime.

-Clare Georgeson, Parent Governor
+Clare Georgeson, Parent Governor and Chair of Governors

 I am delighted to have joined the governing body for our school.
 I am mother to two children, one of whom joined the school in September 2016.
 Being a governor is very rewarding and has given me a new perspective on early years and primary education.